CERT-Polska/Artemis/docs/features.rst

 To enable that behavior, configure the following two variables:

  - ``SECONDS_PER_REQUEST_FOR_ONE_IP`` - e.g. when set to 2, Artemis will strive to make no more than
-   one HTTP/MySQL connect/... request per two seconds for any host,
+   one HTTP/MySQL connect/... request per two seconds for any IP,
  - ``SCANNING_PACKETS_PER_SECOND_PER_IP`` - e.g. when set to 100, Artemis will strive to send no more than
-   100 port scanning packets per seconds to any host.
+   100 port scanning packets per seconds to any IP.

+The IP lock is global - Artemis strives to allow at most one module to communicate with a given IP.
 Due to the way this behavior is implemented, we cannot guarantee that a host will never receive more than X requests per second.